cptspacemanspiff/execu-tools/README.md

 It also keeps more of the heavy lifting in python, reducing the possibility of differences between the python implementation thats exported and the c++ runtime side.

 ```
-Another alternative would be to pass the kv cache state as a user input, then one can manually manage the tensor outside of the graph, and pass it between multiple graphs that modify it.
+Side Note 2: Another alternative would be to pass the kv cache state as a user input, then one can manually manage the tensor outside of the graph, and pass it between multiple graphs that modify it.

 The problem that comes up here is that:
 1. Thats more work on the runtime c++ side, and more chances for errors.